 Mutual funds come in a variety of share classes.
-A shares, B shares, and C shares are the primary share classes among funds that charge sales loads.
+A Class shares, B Class shares, and C Class shares are the primary share classes among funds that charge sales loads.
 Each of the shares has its own unique fee structure.
-Investors may also purchase no-load funds, which are not formally designated a share class.

 Basics on Mutual Fund Share Classes

 |Class A||Class B||Class C|

 |Fees||Imposed at purchase||Imposed at sale (depending on holding period)||Imposed throughout the holding period|